sNiper-Qian/Rainbow_ddpg/README.md

 pip install -r requirements.txt python main.py
 ```

+## Modifications
+The main modifications to the original code are in the `rainbow_ddpg\models.py` file, specifically lines 181 to 212.

 ## Results

 - Original model: According to the authors, running a full training (250 epochs) may take more than 24 hours on a machine with Nvidia Titan GPU and use a considerable amount of memory.
 The policy ends up with a success rate of around 80%.